rithvika7495/Movie-Recommendation-System-Using-ML/README.md

 📝 Feel free to modify the code and experiment with different algorithms and techniques to improve the movie recommendation accuracy.

+## Acknowledgments

+The Movie Recommendation System is inspired by various Machine learning tutorials and examples available online.
+Special thanks to the creators of the Movie Recommendation System dataset for providing a valuable resource for this project.